Assessing a fault

 - Replacement of faulty taps at the water meter (known as a stop tap).

-We aim to resolve these faults within two to three days.
-Sometimes it can take longer, particularly if it is difficult to identify the source of the water leak, or when the problem involves third-party assets, such as Council storm water pipes.
+We aim to resolve these faults within five days.
+Sometimes it can take longer, particularly if it is difficult to identify the source of the water leak, or when the problem involves third-party assets, such as Council stormwater pipes.